learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ## Summary

-In this lesson, we learned how to use the K-Means Clustering algorithm in scikit-learn.
+In this lesson, we learned how to use the K-means clustering algorithm in scikit-learn.
 We also learned a strategy for finding the optimal value for K by using elbow plots and variance ratios, for when we're working with data and we don't know how many clusters actually exist.